MathsCode/mathscode.github.io/_pages/about.md

 # 🔥 News
+- *2025.10*: &nbsp;🎉🎉 Congratulation!
+I was awarded the National Scholarship (Ph.D Students).
+This is my fourth National Scholarship.
 - *2025.09*: &nbsp;🎉🎉 We release [SpecDiff](https://www.arxiv.org/abs/2509.13848) and [SpecPrune-VLA](https://arxiv.org/abs/2509.05614) for diffusion and VLA model acceleration.
 - *2025.09*: &nbsp;🎉🎉 Two papers were accepted by ASP-DAC 2026.
 Look forward to meeting you next January in Hong Kong!
 - *2025.08*: &nbsp;🎤🎤 A invited talk (大模型推理软硬件协同优化) was given in Ordos, China.
 Thanks for the invitation of CCF-HPC 2025.